pydantic/pydantic/docs/concepts/models.md

 class StaticModel(BaseModel):
     foo: str = Field(description='foo description', alias='FOO')
 ```

+The third form, using `typing.Annotated`, accepts multiple `Field(...)` values
+which will be merged.

 The special keyword arguments `__config__` and `__base__` can be used to customize the new model.
 This includes extending a base model with extra fields.